zabrodin17081990/dmitri-zabrodin-manifesto/en/further_development.md

 ### 3.2 Sapolsky's Determinism (he's right)
 - We DON'T choose, but EXPERIENCE the illusion of choice
-- Optimization function without soul, but with full spectrum of suffering
+- Selection algorithm without soul, but with full spectrum of suffering

 ### 3.3 Why Prisons in a Deterministic World?
-- Prison/police = input data for other's optimization functions
+- Prison/police = input data for other's selection algorithms
 - "30% chance of getting caught × 5 years punishment severity = reduced crime probability"
 - System works precisely because we are deterministic